-- 3.15.8.2 Deck opening and air intakes located at a distance of 10 m from the position of the shore connection of the bow or stern loading and discharging arrangements are to be kept closed over the whole period when these arrangements are used. - 3.15.8.3 Electrical equipment located within the 3 m zone from the position of the shore connection of the above arrangements is to meet the requirements of Part VII "Electrical Equipment". - 3.15.8.4 Fire fighting equipment intended for use in the area where the bow or stern loading and discharging arrangements are located is to meet the requirements of 3.3, Part V "Fire Protection". - 3.15.8.5 Communication is to be maintained between the cargo control room and the position of shore connection of the cargo hoses. - 3.15.9 Cargo piping for bow or stern loading is to be permanently installed and meet the following requirements. - 3.15.9.1 Cargo piping arranged forward or aft of the cargo area is to be laid on open parts of the deck, be clearly marked and be at least 760 mm away from the ship side. - 3.15.9.2 Only butt-welded joints with complete penetration and 100 % radiographic inspection of the welds are to be used in cargo piping outside the cargo area, irrespective of the diameter, temperature and pressure for which the piping has been designed.
-Flange connections may be only used within the cargo area and at cargo hose connection. - 3.15.9.3 The bow and stern loading and discharging piping is to be isolated from the cargo main by shut-off valves, spool pieces and blank flanges located in the cargo area. - 3.15.10 To remove the cargo residues after using the piping referred to in 3.15.8 special means for their purging and gas-freeing are to be provided.
+- 3.15.8.2 Deck opening and air intakes located at a distance of 10 m from the position of the shore connection of the bow or stern loading and discharging arrangements shall be kept closed over the whole period when these arrangements are used. - 3.15.8.3 Electrical equipment located within the 3 m zone from the position of the shore connection of the above arrangements shall meet the requirements of Part VII "Electrical Equipment". - 3.15.8.4 Fire fighting equipment intended for use in the area where the bow or stern loading and discharging arrangements are located shall meet the requirements of 3.3, Part V "Fire Protection". - 3.15.8.5 Communication shall be maintained between the cargo control room and the position of shore connection of the cargo hoses. - 3.15.9 Cargo piping for bow or stern loading shall be permanently installed and meet the following requirements. - 3.15.9.1 Cargo piping arranged forward or aft of the cargo area shall be laid on open parts of the deck, be clearly marked and be at least 760 mm away from the ship side. - 3.15.9.2 Only butt-welded joints with complete penetration and 100 % radiographic inspection of the welds shall be used in cargo piping outside the cargo area, irrespective of the diameter, temperature and pressure for which the piping has been designed.
+Flange connections may be only used within the cargo area and at cargo hose connection. - 3.15.9.3 The bow and stern loading and discharging piping shall be isolated from the cargo main by shut-off valves, spool pieces and blank flanges located in the cargo area. - 3.15.10 To remove the cargo residues after using the piping referred to in 3.15.8 special means for their purging and gas-freeing shall be provided.

-Vent piping system connected with the means for re-moving the cargo residues is to be located in the cargo area.
+Vent piping system connected with the means for re-moving the cargo residues shall be located in the cargo area.

-3.15.11 Where a part of the cargo which cannot be pumped out by cargo pump remains in the cargo tank, special means are to be provided to remove the cargo residues.

-3.16 Pressure relief system.

-3.16.1 All cargo tanks are to be provided with a pressure relief system arranged to send the surplus of the evaporated cargo into the vent piping system.
-The relieving system is to be appropriate to the design of the cargo containment system and the cargo being carried.
+- 3.15.11 Where a part of the cargo which cannot be pumped out by cargo pump remains in the cargo tank, special means shall be provided to remove the cargo residues. - 3.16 Pressure relief system. - 3.16.1 All cargo tanks shall be provided with a pressure relief system arranged to send the surplus of the evaporated cargo into the vent piping system.
+The relieving system shall be appropriate to the design of the cargo containment system and the cargo being carried.

-Hold spaces, interbarrier spaces and cargo piping which may be subject to pressures beyond their design capabilities are to be also provided with a suitable system to carry off the evaporated cargo.
-These systems are to be connected to a vent piping system so designed as to minimize the possibility of cargo vapour accumulating on the decks, or entering accommodation spaces, service spaces, machinery and other spaces and control stations where it may create a dangerous condition.
+Hold spaces, interbarrier spaces and cargo piping which may be subject to pressures beyond their design capabilities shall be also provided with a suitable system to carry off the evaporated cargo.
+These systems shall be connected to a vent piping system so designed as to minimize the possibility of cargo vapour accumulating on the decks, or entering accommodation spaces, service spaces, machinery and other spaces and control stations where it may create a dangerous condition.

-Pressure relief systems are to be independent of other systems including the pressure control systems specified in Section 4.
+Pressure relief systems shall be independent of other systems including the pressure control systems specified in Section 4.